How I structure Playwright page objects

 }

-This superclass provides a common structure for all page objects and ensures they have access to the Playwright Page object.
+This superclass provides a common structure for all page objects and ensures they have access to the Playwright Page

-The App class
+The The App

-The App class serves as the main entry point for all page objects:
+class serves as the main entry point for all page objects:

 import { Page } from '@playwright/test'